SpatialDigger/PCPro3/README.md

 ---

-## Version [0.1.3]
+## Version [1.0.0] Major Release
 **Release Date:** [Under Development]

 ### New Features:
-- Updated the theme to the Orange-Black theme, now called Obsidian Flame
+- #30 Updated the theme to the Orange-Black theme, now called Obsidian Flame
 - Added a preferences dialogue
 - Added several themes
 - Added the option to change the 3D Viewer background colour in the preferences